Professional Studies Building, Room 350

 Special Education (SPEC)

-SPEC 504 Intro. to Manual Communications (3 Credits)
+SPEC 504 Introduction to Manual Communications (3 Credits)

 This course is intended to orient the prospective special education teacher to an introduction to manual communication.
 The student is expected to achieve an understanding of the rationale for considering manual communication techniques for hearing impaired individuals and other handicapped individuals.
 The course explores the use of auditory training, speech reading and a variety of manual communication procedures.
 A rudimentary proficiency in the skill of communicating manually is a prime goal of this course.